Sponsor an Antelope Valley resident’s recovery — on your own terms.

 You pick the lane

-Sponsor a meal lane, a grooming lane, a clothing lane, a specific event, or a population (veterans, families with kids, women fleeing DV).
+Sponsor a meal lane, a grooming lane, a clothing lane, a specific event, or a population (veterans, families with kids).
 Not a general fund.

 Local-loop dollars

-Credits are redeemed at Fairfield, Vallejo, and Suisun businesses.
-Your sponsorship recirculates inside Solano County — it doesn't leave for a national overhead.
+Credits are redeemed at Lancaster and Palmdale businesses.
+Your sponsorship recirculates inside the Antelope Valley — it doesn't leave for a national overhead.

 Tax status — honest

-Our 501(c)(3) application is being prepared.
-Until it lands, your sponsorship is a marketing / community-impact spend, not yet tax-deductible.
+Our fiscal-sponsor account with Social Good Fund (a 501(c)(3)) is being set up.
+Until it's in place, your sponsorship is a marketing / community-impact spend, not yet tax-deductible.
+Once it's in place, donations will be tax-deductible through Social Good Fund.
 We'll tell you the day that changes.

 Single event sponsor